Lazarus-org/dj-product-workflow/README.md

 # Admin Panel

 The admin interface in `dj-product-workflow` provides a powerful and intuitive way to manage products, workflows, product-workflow associations, steps, and transitions.
 Each model is equipped with a customized `ModelAdmin` class to streamline administration tasks.
 Below are the features and functionalities of each admin interface.

-**Hint**: To use the admin effectively, first create a `Product` instance, then a `Workflow` instance.
-After that, use `ProductWorkflow` as a through table to assign workflows to products.
-Create a `Step` and assign it as the first step of a workflow via `ProductWorkflow`, then add multiple steps and transitions to define the `from_step` and `to_step` progression.

 ---